-“We can turn left down the next lane and hail a handsome cab from there!” the footman who had helped me down from the carriage yelled.
+“We can turn left down the next lane and hail a hansom cab from there!” the footman who had helped me down from the carriage yelled.

-I nodded up at him, lifting the hem of my dress higher.
+I nodded and lifted the hem of my dress higher.
 My stockinged ankles were now on full display.
 It was damned improper, but the men were setting a quick pace, and my skirts were too narrow for me to keep up otherwise.
-I comforted myself with the knowledge that it was unlikely anyone could even see, let alone identify me, surrounded as I was, but even if they did, I doubted I’d be judged too harshly for showing a bit of ankle as I fled from an angry mob.
+I comforted myself with the knowledge that it was unlikely anyone could see, let alone identify me, surrounded as I was, but even if they did, I doubted I’d be judged too harshly for showing a bit of ankle as I fled from an angry mob.

 A roar sounded from behind us, like many voices raised as one, and then an echoing crash.
 Haydar glanced over his shoulder, frowning.
-No doubt he could see clear to the far end of the street from way up there, and if his expression was anything to go by, he didn’t like what he saw.
+No doubt he could make out the commotion from way up there, and if his expression was anything to go by, he didn’t like what he saw.